 For those who make the six-hour trip from Reykjavik to Husavik (or the faster but pricey AIr Iceland Connect flight), there is much to explore in the nearby area, including glaciers, fjords, bays and opportunities to get out onto the sea.
 In the summer, it is also possible to drive across Iceland to Husavik through the stunning and largely untouched Icelandic Highlands.

-If you are interested in being a part of an extraordinary trip in September 2019, a cooperation of The Exploration Museum and Iceland Unwrapped, please have a look at www.moontrip19.com
+If you are interested in being a part of an extraordinary trip visiting the highlands of Iceland and specially chosen locations, a cooperation of The Exploration Museum and Iceland Unwrapped, please have a look at www.moontrip19.com

 More information on the Exploration Museum can be found on their website www.explorationmuseum.com